goFrendiAsgard/switch-repo-experiment/README.md

 ## Add origin

-After creating an empty project in your computer, you should make a remote repository on your git server and link it to your project:
+After creating an empty project in your computer, you should make a remote repository on your git server and link it to your newly created project:

 ```sh
 git remote add origin git@github.com:<your-user>/<your-repo>.git